 Is It Safe To Reheat Pizza Slices In An Air Fryer?

 Yes!
 Using an air fryer to reheat pizza is undoubtedly a superior method when it comes to heating up your leftover slices.
 It's also healthier because the saturated fat from the melting, gooey cheese will drip away rather than soaking into the bottom crust.
-Reheating leftover pizza in the air fryer is just as safe as reheating in an oven and microwave- but it's much faster and tastier.
+Reheating leftover pizza in the air fryer is just as safe as reheating in an oven and microwave- but much faster and tastier.
+And once you are done, don't forget to clean the air fryer to help maintain its peak performance.

 How To Reheat Pizza In Air Fryer